 Profits & earnings for tech companies, payment processing, retail, and consumer staples companies have far-outpaced GDP growth.
 A lot of the lag comes from the chronically weak financial, commodity, and energy sector.

 Google, Amazon, and Facebook reported blowout quarters for like the 50th time in a row.
 Companies like Nike, Lowes, Costco, Disney, Johnson and Johnson, Starbucks, and Home Depot reporting double-digit profits & earnings growth.

 The pundit-left as of late has invented a new tactic: trying to emphasize with the concerns of Trump voters and the ‘working class’ (as Michael Moron tries to do), instead of mocking them, which I have dubbed ‘concern liberalism‘.
-Maybe this is a sign of desperation or capitulation by the far-left, because they know their ideology is failing and they are losing.
+Maybe this is a sign of capitulation and defeat.